objectos/objectos.way/README.md

 # Objectos

-Objectos is a collection of open-source Java libraries.
+Objectos is a suite of open-source Java libraries.

 Documentation for the current release: